 - Zone 1 (Oceania): Australia, New Zealand, and the South Pacific Islands;

 - Zone 2 (Southern Africa): the Cape Colony and Natal;

 - Zone 3 (Straits Settlements): Singapore, Penang, and Malacca.

-The institutions and literatures (Anglophone and otherwise) considered in this context include those of British settler communities, indigenous populations, and mixed race peoples.
+The institutions and literatures (Anglophone and otherwise) considered in this context include those of British settler communities, Indigenous peoples, and mixed race peoples.

-Work Package 1 is an ongoing five-year book history and history of reading project, which traces both the circulation of books and the changing nature of book holdings between and within the three transnational zones outlined above.
-This research quantifies known book holdings in the colonial Southern Hemisphere and Straits Settlements; analyses the nature of these holdings by language, author, genre; publisher etc.; and provides visualisations of book locations and transfers in order to construct a new cultural geography of the book in the region.
+Work Package 1 is a five-year book history and history of reading project, which traces both the circulation of books and the changing nature of book holdings between and within the three transnational zones outlined above.
+This research quantifies known book holdings in the colonial southern hemisphere and Straits Settlements; analyses the nature of these holdings by language, author, genre, publisher etc.; and provides visualisations of book locations and transfers in order to construct a new cultural geography of the book in the region.
 In time, the focus on book holdings and circulation will give way to an investigation of colonial reading publics, looking in particular at marginalia, borrowing records, and other records of reading or reading habits.

 The second work package involves a number of comparative case studies on white settler literary culture across the three zones, looking primarily at 1. the rise of literary institutions and associations, and their contribution to taste and knowledge-formation; 2. the role of mediators (such as editors, booksellers, private collectors, patrons, agents, and translators) in the development of these literary institutions and outputs; and 3. the nature of settler literary production.